 What's up?

 I'm senior art director at tms agency in Chicago.
 I use my design skills to craft all sorts of graphic pieces and make information sing for McDonald's.
-I've mastered tools beyond the design staples Photoshop and Illustrator, using Figma + Airtable, and Sketch + Abstract daily to streamline my workflow.
+I've mastered tools beyond the design staples Photoshop and Illustrator (which we do use), daily using Figma + Airtable to streamline my workflow.

 What I'm currently reading